vacp2p/rfc/content/docs/rfcs/66/README.md

 # Metadata Protocol

 Waku specifies a req/resp protocol that provides information about the node's medatadata.
+Such metadata is meant to be used by the node to decide if a peer is worth connecting or not.
+The node that makes the request, includes its metadata so that the receiver is aware of it, without requiring an extra interaction.
+The parameters are the following:
+* `networkId`: Unique identifier of the network that the node is running in.
+* `shards`: Shard indexes that the node is subscribed to.

 ## Protocol id